Daredevil CEOs may put their companies at risk

 "It's very important that a public company CEO be candid with the stakeholder audience whether that's an investor or the people who he works with," said Hank Boerner, chairman of the Governance & Accountability Institute.
 He said Micron had not mentioned in its annual reports or proxies that Appleton had such risky pastimes.

-Micron Technology Inc (MU.O) declined to comment on its disclosure policy around Appleton's activities, or any insurance it may have had on him.
+Micron declined to comment on its disclosure policy around Appleton's activities, or any insurance it may have had on him.

 "If it would move the needle for an investor to buy, sell or hold, that is material," Boerner said, adding that U.S. securities regulators have repeatedly reminded the boards of public companies that they have a "positive obligation" to oversee risk.